C7Y-Richer/fraud-detection-project/README.md

 ### Data and models are not included in the repository
 Due to the large size of the files, `data/*.csv` and `train/models/*.pkl` files are not uploaded to GitHub.
-Please download the corresponding files to the project directory before running locally.